Elections and voting

 The aim of the review is to ensure that:

-- electors in the constituency have such reasonable facilities for voting as are practicable in the circumstances
+- electors in the four polling districts have such reasonable facilities for voting as are practicable in the circumstances

-- as far as is reasonable and practicable, the polling places the council is responsible for are accessible to all electors and, when considering the designation of a polling place, must have regard to the accessibility needs of disabled persons
+- as far as is reasonable and practicable, the polling places are accessible to all electors, and when considering the designation of a polling place, must have regard to the accessibility needs of disabled persons.

 ---|---|